2 months ago

-So I minted a WTF NFT and wrote the following WTF Manifest:
+So I minted a WTF NFT and wrote the following Manifesto:

 A few years ago I spontaneously doodled the WTF Venn diagram in my sketchbook.
 And in that same moment I had a serious WTF revelation: This drawing actually fucking exactly seemed to capture the Zeitgeist of the times we live in right now.
 WTF.

 So I turned it into a painting in order to give it more weight.
-Lots of my paintings take hundreds of hours to reach completion, but I have always believed that everything has its own time needed in order to become its perfect self.
+Lots of my paintings take hundreds of hours to reach completion, but I have always believed that everything needs its own time to become its perfect self.
 Sometimes it takes hundreds of hours, but sometimes just 10 minutes is more than enough.

 I posted it and it went viral almost instantly!
 Many popular sites reshared it, which meant countless comments and hundreds of thousands of likes.
 It was spreading all over the internet.
 WTF.